PhDuck/ALBlog/content/posts/On-Records.md

 ## Runtime representation:
 Moving into the exclusive domain of the server/runtime/NST: execution of AL code and the creation of records in-memory.

-In our codebase the record code is generally split up into three parts: The state, its metadata, and the record buffer (data).
-In the previous sections we got acquainted with metadata, the following part will reveal the state and data.
+In our codebase the record code is abstractly split up into three parts: The state, its metadata, and the record buffer (data).
+In the previous sections we got acquainted with metadata, the following part will discuss its state and data.

 ## State
 A record’s state pertains to its imperative nature, where AL code alters the state of the record which subsequent affects accesses to its data provider (normally SQL).